zzonyo/trust-docs-test/source/index.html.md

 1. The network connection is unstable if the server locates in China mainland,it is suggested to invoke APIS from a server located in  1a area of AWS Tokyo.

-2. You can use api.btcgateway.pro to debug for domestic network.
+2. You can use api.btcgateway.pro or api.hbdm.vn to debug for China mainland  network.

 ### Q3: Why is the websocket often disconnected?